tatmil-99/cs-learning-tracker/cs-notes/cs-book/ch1.md

 WWW - Linked computers together and allowed support for web pages.

+Clock - An electrical circuit that fires pulses to coordinate other components within the computer.
+Speed is measured in GHz.

+Software engineering - The process of creating correct/error free software.

 - Most known WAN is the internet.

 - Data from disks is captured using magnetic read/write head.
 It finds magnetized spots on spinning disk.